Alexander-boop-boop/My_got_project_Nov2024/Dictionary_and_concepts.md

 git pull looks at what changes are made in your online directory but not locally, and updates your local repository

 # Conflicts

 When you both push a change in the same document, the last one to push gets a conflict

+# Alternative histories

+Branches = alternative history of commits.
+They have a specific descriptive name.
+A branch is indipendent in itself.
+It is connected with the main branch in one point.

+You can push things at one time, without worrying the other will push before you.

+The most recent commit is always named head.
+I

+Git checkout command makes you travel between branches.
+Do not mess up the path.